-How to find the perfect property in Paris, whether you want to live in an apartment in Paris’s city centre or find a house in the quieter Parisian suburbs.
+How to find the perfect property in Paris, whether you want to live in an apartment in Paris’s city center or find a house in the quieter Parisian suburbs.

 Paris has the largest number of English-speaking expats in France.
-The cost of living in Paris is high but you get a lot for your euros in this upmost cosmopolitan city, with its tree-lined boulevards, bistros, markets, shops and world-famous landmarks.
-Find out where to buy a house in Paris to make the best investment for your needs while living in France’s exciting captial.
+The cost of living in Paris is high but you get a lot for your euros in this cosmopolitan city, with its tree-lined boulevards, bistros, markets, shops and world-famous landmarks.
+Find out where to buy a house in Paris to make the best investment in France’s exciting captial.

 Paris is still a good place to buy

-While property prices in most of France have fallen over the past few years, homes in Paris have continued to rise (an incredible 37 percent since 2009) – until now, according to financial news agency Bloomberg.
-As French president François Hollande introduces tax increases and cuts property subsidies, it looks as if property prices will fall – and continue to fall – in Paris.
-So while it might not be a great time to buy if you’re looking for a quick return on your property, you might be able to bag yourself a bargain if you’re lucky.
-Paris is always going to be a good place to buy property: “Prices in Paris won’t collapse,” says Bernard Cadeau, Chairman of Orpi, France’s largest real estate agency “everybody in the world wants to buy in Paris.
+While property prices in most of France have fallen over the past few years, homes in Paris have continued to rise (an incredible 37% since 2009) – until now, according to financial news agency Bloomberg.
+As French president François Hollande introduces tax increases and cuts property subsidies, it looks as if property prices will fall in Paris.
+So while it might not be a great time to buy if you’re looking for a quick return on your property, you might be able to bag yourself a bargain.
+Paris is always going to be a good place to buy property.
+“Prices in Paris won’t collapse,” says Bernard Cadeau, Chairman of Orpi, France’s largest real estate agency “everybody in the world wants to buy in Paris.”

 How much are properties in Paris?

-Property in Paris is sold (and priced) by the square metre.
-As a rough guide, an average one-bedroom apartment is about 30 square metres; something more palatial could be up to 500 square metres.
+Property in Paris is sold (and priced) by the square meter.
+As a rough guide, an average one-bedroom apartment is about 30 square meters; something more palatial could be up to 500 square meters.

 Where to live in Paris?

-If you’re single or a couple without children then deciding where to live in Paris is probably a no brainer: you’ll want to live in the city itself.
-But if you’re coming to live here with your family, you might want to look outside the city limits, especially if you want to buy a house (although bear in mind that most bilingual/international schools will be in the city and immediate surroundings).
+If you’re single or a couple without children then deciding where to live in Paris is probably a no brainer: you want to live in the city.
+But if you’re coming to live here with your family, you might want to look outside the city limits, especially if you want to buy a house.
+Bear in mind that most international schools are in the city and immediate surroundings.

 Living in the Parisian city

-Paris is divided into 20 different neighbourhoods called arrondissements, each with its own number, character and special features.
-Starting right in the centre, the first is situated on the right bank of the Seine around the Louvre.
-Each successive arrondissement is located in a clockwise spiral direction around the city, rather like a snail shell, and numbered consecutively – so the lowest numbers are the most central and the highest are the furthest out.
-For more information on each of the 20 arrondissements, see ‘Where to live in Paris’.
-Unsurprisingly, the further away from the centre you go, the cheaper the property (although, like most cities, most districts in Paris have expensive and less expensive areas within them).
+Paris is divided into 20 different neighborhoods called arrondissements, each with its own number, character, and special features.
+Starting right in the center, the first is situated on the right bank of the Seine around the Louvre.
+Each successive arrondissement is in a clockwise spiral direction around the city, rather like a snail shell, and numbered consecutively.
+The lowest numbers are the most central and the highest are the furthest out.
+For more information on each of the 20 arrondissements, see where to live in Paris.
+Unsurprisingly, the further away from the center you go, the cheaper the property.
+Like most cities, most districts in Paris have expensive and less expensive areas within them.

-Almost all of the available accommodation in the centre of Paris is apartments because, with the exception of some grand hôtels particuliers (townhouses), the older Parisian buildings were all originally designed as apartments – and so are the newer builds.
-The newer blocks may not have the elegance and romance of the older, 19th-century, Haussmann-type buildings (parquet flooring, ironwork balconies marble fireplaces), but they often have the advantage of being better designed space-wise and having underground car parks.
+Almost all of the available accommodation in the center of Paris is apartments because, with the exception of some grand hôtels particuliers (townhouses), the older Parisian buildings were all originally designed as apartments – as are newer builds.
+The newer blocks may not have the elegance and romance of the older, 19th-century, Haussmann-type buildings (parquet flooring, ironwork balconies marble fireplaces), but they often have the advantage of being better-designed space-wise and having underground car parks.